khulnasoft-lab/design.khulnasoft.com/contents/usability/feature-discovery.md

 3. The prompt that triggers the behavior.

 Prompts to trigger the desired behavior succeed when motivation and ability are high enough.
 We can improve a users _ability_ to perform a task by guiding them using discovery patterns and boost their _motivation_ by clearly communicating the value of a task.
-Keeping these principles in mind helps us to improve both the experience and make it more likely that users acheive their desired outcome.
+Keeping these principles in mind helps us to improve both the experience and make it more likely that users achieve their desired outcome.

 **Before introducing new feature discovery patterns consider the following:**